 It felt good.

-The standing roll-down is the best way to start, giving the greatest degree of freedom to move with your Base-Line.
+The standing roll-down is a good way to start, giving the greatest degree of freedom to move with your Base-Line .

 Gently swing your arms, stretch and wiggle your fingers.
 Move your legs, bend your knees, flex your ankles and toes.
 Shift your weight on your feet - heel to toe, side to side.
 Open and close your mouth, move your jaw, roll your eyes, pull faces, stick your tongue out.
 Whatever feels good!
 The possibilities are endless.

 It takes practice and concentration to engage the right muscles if you are not used to using them.
-Long-standing bad habits take time to rectify so you must keep working at it.
+Keep working at it.